Ashitaka Park Stadium

 Ashitaka Park Stadium (愛鷹広域公園多目的競技場, Ashitaka Kōiki-kōen Tamokuteki Kyōgijō) is a multi-purpose athletic stadium in Numazu, Shizuoka, Japan.

 It is located in the Ashitaka Regional Park in Numazu City, Shizuoka Prefecture.
 It is also used as a ball game field.
 The facility is owned by Shizuoka Prefecture and operated and managed by Nissan Creative Services as a designated administrator.

 History

 Opened in 1996.
 This is the second prefectural athletic field in Shizuoka Prefecture after the Kusanagi Athletic Stadium in Shizuoka Prefecture.
 Currently, there are three prefectural athletic stadiums in conjunction with Ogasayama Sports Park Stadium (Ecopa Stadium) in Shizuoka Prefecture, which was completed in 2001.

-It was the first full-scale athletic field in the eastern part of the prefecture, and until then, sports events in this area had been held at the Koryo Ground with no seats or at Fuji Sports Park Athletic Stadium in Fuji City.
+It was the first full-scale athletic field in the eastern part of the prefecture.
+Prior to its establishment, sports events in area were held either at the Koryo Ground, which had no seating, or at the Fuji Sports Park Athletic Stadium in Fuji City.

-It used to be used as a home stadium by the JATCO Soccer Club and is now home to football club Azul Claro Numazu.
+It was the home stadium of the now defunct JATCO Soccer Club and is now home to football club Azul Claro Numazu.